Ranexa Side Effects

 Applies to ranolazine: oral tablet extended release

-Along with its needed effects, ranolazine (the active ingredient contained in Ranexa) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+As well as its needed effects, ranolazine (the active ingredient contained in Ranexa) may cause unwanted side effects that require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking ranolazine:More common
+If any of the following side effects occur while taking ranolazine, check with your doctor immediately:More common

 - Bloating or swelling of the face, arms, hands, lower legs, or feet